sthiede/Comparative_Genomics/day1_afternoon/README.md

 ```
 Note down the genome id for your reference genome KPNIH1.
 In this case: GCA_000281535.2.29

 >ii.
-Change the Chromosome name in vcf file to ‘Chromosome’ for snpEff reference database compatibility.
+Change the chromosome name in vcf file to ‘Chromosome’ for snpEff reference database compatibility.

 ```
 sed -i 's/gi.*|/Chromosome/g' Rush_KPC_266__filter_gatk.vcf